uptonking/note4yaoo/lib-db-indexeddb-blog.md

 - There are some libraries that already do that:
   - LokiJS with the [IndexedDB Adapter](https://techfort.github.io/LokiJS/LokiIndexedAdapter.html)
   - [Absurd-SQL](https://github.com/jlongster/absurd-sql)
-  - SQL.js with the [empscripten Filesystem API](https://emscripten.org/docs/api_reference/Filesystem-API.html#filesystem-api-idbfs)
+  - SQL.js with the [empscripten Filesystem API](https://emscripten.org/docs/api_reference/Filesystem-API.html#filesystem-api-idbfs).
+This is provided to overcome the limitation that browsers do not offer synchronous APIs for persistent storage, and so (by default) all writes exist only temporarily in-memory.
   - [DuckDB Wasm](https://duckdb.org/2021/10/29/duckdb-wasm.html)

 ### In-Memory: Persistence